Overview

 Red zone

-If you’re in the red zone, you should get medical help right away.
-You’re in the red zone if your peak flow is less than 50 percent of your personal best or the following occurs:
+If you’re in the red zone, call 911 or local emergency services and get medical help right away.
+You’re in the red zone if your peak flow is 50% or less than your personal best or the following occurs:

 • You’re extremely short of breath.